bobmonsour/faustotasca/src/pages/portraits.md

 As an established artist in California, Tasca was frequently commissioned to paint portraits in oil.
 Among this work was a portrait of A.P.
 Giannini, founder of the Bank of America.
 It is shown below in a publicity photograph from the Los Angeles Times.
 Tasca also created a portrait of Galileo for the Griffith Park Observatory in Los Angeles.
 Among other commissions were the portrait of President Roosevelt and that of J. David Larson.

-If you have information regarding these or other portraits by Fausto Tasca, <a href="/contact.html">please contact me</a>.

 {{ imageSingle(
 'portraits/APGianniniWEB.jpg',
 'A.P.
 Giannini<br>LA Times photograph<br>Archive of the Tasca Estate')